Student entrepreneur creates ‘dating app’ for adopting dogs

 You don’t need to be a tech expert to set up [a business].
 I was so eager to get started I taught myself how to build a website and how to use Photoshop for designs etc.

 But you do need tech experts in your team to create an app (to a professional standard, anyway).

 So if tech skills aren't the key to success, what is?
 While having a great business idea is one thing, having the skills to make it a reality and start earning money is a whole different ball game.

-According to Jaye, it's about using the people around you - whether that's fellow students, other business owners or the opportunities on offer at your university.
+According to Jaye, it's about working with the people around you – whether that's fellow students, other business owners or the opportunities on offer at your university.

 You have to make contacts.
 Utilise the help that the university provides and most importantly don’t allow anything or anybody to knock you down or make you quit.